1nst4ll/mango-news/docs/scraping-methods.md

 2. It applies the `include_selectors` to identify the main content areas.
 3. It applies the `exclude_selectors` to remove unwanted elements within the included areas (e.g., ads, sidebars).
 4. It extracts the article title, original publication date, author, thumbnail URL, and topics based on the configured selectors.
+    The article discovery logic also includes specific handling for the `/year/month/slug/` URL format on magneticmediatv.com and excludes URLs containing social media share query parameters (e.g., `?share=`).

 ## Firecrawl Scraping